scribe-public/parentimage/README.md

     --product_list product_list filename, defaults to product_list.json
     --image_index image_index filename, defaults to image_index.json
-    --erase_index flag, if exist will erase the image_index file at the beginning of run --small_index flag, if present it will base off of the small index template, ie giving less technical info.
-If not present, will run off of folder system style of large index
+    --erase_index flag, if exist will erase the image_index file at the beginning of run --small_index flag, if present it will base off of the small index template giving less technical info --large_index flag, if present it will base off of the large index template giving the technical info --folder_index flag, if present it will base off of the folder index template giving the technical info (same info as large)
 ```

 The script will create folder for each product in the product list, that will containt sboms and a layer synopsis for each of all base image versions,  and files for tracking the which images have been downloaded and which are pending.
 This allows re-running the script without re-downloading everything.